sloppylopez/angruntlar/README.md

 1)Manage jenkins and docker cluster with Rancher

+##INTRO:
+Front-End Angular, Back-End Nodejs, Docker running 3 servers with ELK stack orchestrated with Docker-compose

+This project it's 3 virtual machines build with docker and docker-compose for the orchestration of the 3 services, Elastic search, Logstash and Kibana, also there is a front-end angular client, and a backend nodejs that includes a elastic search client to consume rss from any website and persist them in the EL in a bulk process, then you can visualize them in the angular frontend and do the tipical text search over the rss's

+It can be used as a seed for a project with that structure or similar, it saves a lot of 'default work' to set everything together.

+There are 2 main goals in this project

+1)Create a 'seed' that can be reused everytime you need to build a web-app with similar characteristics like in this case angular, node and elk

+2)Use the finished version of this project to build something over it, like for example without entering yet in many details, extract info from the rss news stored with Spark or a similar technology IN REAL TIME

+This are the 3 separate parts :

+##angularclient
+Implemented using Yeoman, mild default installation, it uses Karma for testing and Grunt for building Includes angular-fire a implementation of firebase client for angular, we use it as a Baas (Backend as service), this is much more than a database, you can deploy you project in production with 1 command, it has a nice web interface to maintain the back-end, including non-google-web-analytics, user management, testing console, and many nice options that erase the boiler plate of 'deploying in prod'/'managing a server'/'managing a backend' for your FRONT-END application, it simply works out of the box the project has implemented USER EMAIL VALIDATION using firebase Baas magic and angularfire modules.
+###*See how to run below

 ##Travis CI-CD cycle explained
   1) We assume NO developer can commit directly to master